-All Recipients must submit electronically via sciGrants a Final Report in the form and manner described in Appendix B, within thirty (30) days of notification of a Federal Phase I contract award or denial.
+All Recipients that receive, use, or expend a Match Award within the Recipient's fiscal year must comply with all applicable State Grant Compliance Reporting Requirements as described in Appendix A. Additionally, all Recipients must submit electronically via sciGrants a Final Report in the form and manner described in Appendix B, within thirty (30) days of notification of a Federal Phase I contract award or denial.